NPR Music's 40 Favorite Albums Of 2018 (So Far)

 Invasion Of Privacy

 There really is an art to being an underdog.
-And as far as rap goes, Bronx-raised Boricua rapper Cardi B has played the role better than anyone in recent history.
+And as far as rap goes, Bronx-raised rapper Cardi B has played the role better than anyone in recent history.

 After the explosion of Cardi's No. 1 single "Bodak Yellow" last summer, there were questions over whether or not the Instagram celebrity-turned-reality TV star-turned-rapper would fall into the category of a one-hit wonder.
 But the woman everyone claimed was having a hip-hop fairytale didn't allow herself to be a damsel to public pressure.
 Her debut album Invasion of Privacy, released in April 2018, positioned Cardi as the homegirl and hero with the story relatable to anyone who's been betrayed, beat down or underestimated.